martintasker/handlib/doc/fx.md

 # Feature extraction

-The comparison feature of Handy depends on finding a similarity measure between characters or, looked at in an opposite perspective, a distance measure.
-The method we use here, when comparing two characters, is to find _corresponding points_ on the strokes of each character, and to find the Euclidean distance between them $d^2 = \Delta x^2 + \Delta y^2$.
-It turns out we have to do quite a lot of work to get points which actually correspond, and that between some pairs of characters there is simply no correspondence: they are just _different_.
+To compare glyphs, you need a similarity measure between them or, looked at in an opposite perspective, a distance measure.
+The method we use here, when comparing two glyphs, is to find _corresponding points_ on the strokes of each glyph, and to find the Euclidean distance between them $d^2 = \Delta x^2 + \Delta y^2$.
+It turns out we have to do quite a lot of work to get points which actually correspond, and that between some pairs of glypphs there is simply no correspondence: they are just _different_.

-* for characters to be comparable at all, they have to have the same structure of strokes and dots; so 'i' and 'j' are comparable, as are 'e' and 'l';
+* for glyphs to be comparable at all, they have to have the same structure of strokes and dots; so 'i' and 'j' are comparable, as are 'e' and 'l';
   but 'i' and 'e' are not
 * to get stroke and dot structure, we need to identify strokes which are so short that they count as dots; and we need to identify strokes with sharp bends in them and divide them into substrokes
-* in order to do that reliably, we have to scale the characters from the input (which is usually several hundred pixels wide and high) into a normalized unit box, 1.0 wide and 1.0 high; and we need to re-sample the strokes from the roughly equal units of _time_ in which they originally are given, into equal units of _distance_
+* in order to do that reliably, we have to scale the glyphs from the input (which is usually several hundred pixels wide and high) into a normalized unit box, 1.0 wide and 1.0 high; and we need to re-sample the strokes from the roughly equal units of _time_ in which they originally are given, into equal units of _distance_